dickoa/TidyData/README.md

 # Submitted tidy data set

-The final data submitted is a tabulated separated file (`tidata.tsv`) (columns separated by tabulation).
+The final data submitted is a tabulated separated file (`tidata.tsv`) (data columns separated by tabulation).
 A [codebook](https://github.com/dickoa/TidyData/blob/master/CodeBook.md) (`CodeBook.md`) is available and give a brief description of the tidy data set columns.